amitpaz/CyberAgents/THIRD_PARTY_SHAME.md

 The testing utilities and linting tools tend to be the most progressive in supporting modern Python and dependency versions.
 Infrastructure and utility libraries also perform well.

 The AI/ML ecosystem packages (langchain, instructor, etc.) tend to have more complex dependency trees and strict version pinning, making upgrades more challenging.

+## Maintenance Guide

+This document should be updated every time dependency upgrades are attempted to track:

+1. **Packages that block upgrades** - When a package prevents upgrading another dependency, add it to the Blockers section with:

+   - Which package is blocked
+   - What's blocking it
+   - The specific version constraints causing the issue
+   - A shame level (🧐 for minor annoyances, 🧐🧐 for significant blockers)

+1. **Successfully upgraded packages** - When a package is successfully upgraded, add or update it in the Champions section with:

+   - The package name
+   - The new version number
+   - A status note and 🤩 emoji

+1. **Packages that became unblocked** - If a package previously in the Blockers section is resolved (either by the blocking package relaxing its requirements or by upgrading the entire dependency chain), move it to the Champions section.

+This document serves as both documentation and motivation to keep dependencies up to date.